 For example, a QR Code on a rail ticket is generated only when the ticket is generated.
 This how the system works:

 a.
 The ticketing information system is integrated with a QR Code Generation API

 b.
-Whenever a ticket is purchased, the ticketing system sends a GET request to the API to generate a QR Code.
+Whenever someone purchases a ticket, the ticketing system sends a GET request to the API to generate a QR Code.
 With this request, the system sends the API relevant information (QR Code content, specifications, design, etc.)

 c.
 The API responds by returning an image of the QR Code to the ticketing system

 d.
 This QR Code is copied on the designated space on the ticket print-out

 A QR Code Generation API model usually works on limits i.e. limited by the number of requests per month and number of requests per second.